 Pivot your offering for better margins

-If you can, change your offering to products or services that offer high profit margins, economies of scale, and tried-and-true ways to collect payment.
+If you can, change your offering to the new needs of your post-pandemic customers.
+Consider offering products or services that offer high profit margins, economies of scale, and tried-and-true ways to collect payment.
 Whew!
 That was a lot.
 Let’s break that down:

 - High profit margin: Focus on producing products or services that you can charge a high price for, but that cost relatively little to produce.
 Fortunately, a Zoom subscription is pretty low-cost, so if you can leverage your team’s wide-ranging skills to deliver value virtually, do it.
 My favorite example so far: The local dance studio my husband and I attend is holding classes online (highly recommend!).
 But it's also doing a virtual “Dance Mixology” class with one of their teachers to promote a sponsorship campaign.
 Assuming he already owns bartending gear, and keeping the fixed costs of his salary and a Zoom subscription into account, the only added cost to creating this virtual product is the cost of the ingredients.
 So why not?